-Shoalhaven High School
+Shoalhaven High School, NSW

 Shoalhaven High School is a comprehensive high school providing a quality education in a caring and supportive environment.
 The school's motto "Aiming Higher" epitomises the opportunities given to all students to reach their full potential.